 Making a plan for after ibogaine is an important part of setting goals and intentions for the treatment process.
-At Ceiba we provide one-on-one coaching for people who are undergoing iboga or ibogaine therapy for detox or psychospiritual reasons.
-We work with a variety of clinics and aftercare centers to support developing new foundations for lifestyle changes.
+At Ceiba I provide one-on-one coaching for people who are undergoing iboga or ibogaine therapy for detox or psychospiritual reasons.
+I work with a variety of clinics and aftercare centers to support developing new foundations for lifestyle changes.

-Below is a collection of the options that we discuss with our clients, and we encourage anyone interested in aftercare to explore them as well.
+Below is a collection of the options that I discuss with my clients, and I encourage anyone interested in aftercare to explore them as well.
 This list includes residential aftercare centers, psychotherapy, and local or online group therapy.
 Each of these resources can offer important levels of support.
-There are benefits and unique challenges that come with any of these options, and below we try to outline some of those things that are important to consider.
+There are benefits and unique challenges that come with any of these options, and below I try to outline some of those things that are important to consider.

-Disclaimer: We are not necessarily affiliated with all or any of these programs.
-We haven’t necessarily spent time at them, worked with people going through them, or follow their treatment philosophy 100%.
-This is just a list of options to consider.
-We recommend that you follow the same principles as you find in our guide to finding an ibogaine clinic when researching aftercare options, particularly residential programs.
+Disclaimer: I am not necessarily affiliated with all or any of these programs.
+I haven’t necessarily spent time at them, worked with people going through them, or follow their treatment philosophy 100%.
+This is just a list of options that are out there to consider.

 Ibogaine-Informed Inpatient Aftercare